Li Yanshan: Biography

 In 1936, Li left the Headmaster office and set out on an extensive trip to experience the many unique landscapes throughout China.

-Life was tough for everyone in China during the Second Sino-Japanese War (1937-1945), there was no exception for artists.
-However, Li did not give up on his painting career while taking refuge in various cities including Hong Kong and Macau, where fortunately he was patronised by a few of his wealthy admirers.
+Life was tough for everyone in China during the Second Sino-Japanese War (1937–1945), there was no exception for artists.
+However, Li did not give up on his painting career while taking refuge in various cities including Hong Kong and Macau, where he was patronised by a few of his wealthy admirers.

 The war finally ended in September 1945, Li walked all the way from Maoming back to his birthplace Xinhui (about 271 km).
 He finished a long scroll painting titled A Land Untarnished as a commemoration to the end of the war.
 This was the last painting he had made in his hometown, soon he left for Guangzhou and re-established himself in the next three years as a top ranking guohua painters through participating in various art promotion activities and joint exhibitions.

 Li Yanshan originally planned for a short trip to Hong Kong in the summer of 1948, which turned out to be his final settlement.
 Many painters from Mainland China came to Hong Kong around the time the Communist took over China in 1949.
 Li and a few others including Chang Dai-chien, Gao Jian-fu held a joint exhibition in Hong Kong from the 6th to the 9th of March, 1949, and in the following year another joint exhibition with Puru, Chao Shao-ang and a few others.
 Finally in 1951, Li had his solo exhibition, which was also his last one before his death in 1961.
 Besides painters, many serious collectors also came to Hong Kong with their precious collections.
 Li being a renowned connoisseur was often invited to their salons.

-Towards the last decade of his life, Li chose to lead a very low profiled life in his tranquil studio, spending most of his time painting and exploring the essence of guohua.
+Towards the last decade of his life, Li chose to lead a very low profile life in his tranquil studio, spending most of his time painting and exploring the essence of guohua.
 Due to the fact that he only spared little time to give painting lessons and set demanding prerequisite for admission, not very many could become his students.

 In 1959, Puru visited Hong Kong, he was well aware of Li Yanshan as a painter but not personally acquainted with him.
 Having seen a few of Li’s originals, Puru requested Li’s friend to arrange for a visit to Li’s studio.
 The two masters had a great time discussing art and poetry and improvised in calligraphy and paintings for each other.